jehammer/BOKBot/README.md

 A Discord bot written using Discord.py and MongoDB, requires at least Python 3.10 to work.

+### NOTICE: BOKBot is currently migrating to AWS, if you want to run locally with MongoDB please check one of the legacy branches.

 BOKBot is a self-hosted bot designed for single-server use.

 You are welcome to copy and modify the code to suit your needs, **please just link back to BOKBot as the